EngAAlex/VAIM/server/README.md

 * [GIT-LFS](https://git-lfs.github.com/) for downloading the large database dumps.
 * Maven and Java software (version >=11)
-* Neo4J server running - please refer to the [official documentation](https://neo4j.com/docs/operations-manual/current/installation/) to do so
+* Neo4J server running - please refer to the [official documentation](https://neo4j.com/docs/operations-manual/current/installation/) to do so.
+On Windows, VAIM is recommended with a portable Neo4J installation, using Neo4J console as a start command.
 * [GraphVIZ](https://graphviz.org/) library for creating layouts - optional.

 ### Build